-Our first tutorial is all about products as you'll most likely want to start.
+Our first tutorial is all about products - the things you make to sell to your customers.
 If you have connected a sales channel, you'll notice that most of the work has been done for you, however it's still a good idea to be aware of how products fit into the system so you can adapt them to match the way you want to track your stock.
-For those not connecting sales channels, products will be created manually - our first tutorial will take you through the steps.

 Materials are the raw ingredients that you use up in order to create your products.
 Materials by themselves don't really do much other than hold basic information about prices and stock levels, but when you add them to recipes and use them in manufactures this is where the magic happens: you'll instantly start to see exactly how much you use and thus exactly how much your products cost you to make.

 Recipes are essentially saved lists of the materials and amounts you use to produce your handmade products.
-Although not essential, they can be a real timesaver if you create the same products again and again (if you make mainly custom pieces, you might like to skip this one for now and go on to Day 4 - Manufactures)
+Although not essential, they can be a real timesaver if you create the same products again and again (if you make mainly custom pieces, you might like to skip this one for now and go on to the Manufactures tutorial)

 Manufactures record the creation of your products and increase your project stock on hand while calculating the numbers you need for your COGS.
 The materials you have used to produce your product will be from the recipe you created yesterday - this will automatically decrease your material stock by the amounts you have used and calculate your exact cost of production.